You are here

 Creating and Sustaining Culturally Responsive Learning Environment Part Two

 In 2020, there was a Facebook thread about student perseverance, resilience, and grit.
 The premise centered on the social-emotional well-being of students during this pandemic, specifically venting educator concerns about student engagement if required to do remote learning.
 Comments perceived as negative were met with push back citing the “grit” of students and the importance of keeping a growth mindset as educators.
 The social media dialogued that ensued prompted the content for Part II of Creating and Sustaining Culturally Responsive Learning Experiences.
 Specifically, the concepts of grit and growth mindset.
-I know some of you may be wondering:
+Some may be wondering:

-In full transparency, the correlation between grit, mindset, and culturally responsive teaching appeared lost on several in the social media thread until educators with the cohort remembered a different online discussion with Zaretta Hammond around SEL, grit, and growth mindset.
-The premise of that particular discussion centered on the idea that grit + engagement = deeper learning, and how we, as educators, have oversimplified these concepts.
+The premise of the aforementioned discussion centered on the idea that grit + engagement = deeper learning, and how educators have oversimplified these concepts.
 Now, to be clear, the purpose here is not to dismiss the importance or role of grit and growth mindset in education.
-There is a ponderance of evidence supporting Carol Dweck's work, noting that having a growth mindset as an educator is essential and students will need grit to demonstrate mastery of standards and overcome the challenges presented as a result of COVID-19.
+There is a ponderance of evidence supporting Carol Dweck's work, noting that having a growth mindset as an educator is essential.
+Students will need grit to demonstrate mastery of standards and overcome the challenges presented as a result of COVID-19.
 The purpose here, rather is to contextualize both from a culturally responsive lens.

-To upend inequity by design, we have to become the warm demanders of students’ cognitive development.
-This stance is central to culturally responsive teaching, not for classroom management purposes, but because we understand that the way inequity by design works, it will always find ways to target and undermine diverse students’ cognitive abilities.
+To upend inequities, educators and leaders have to become the warm demanders of students’ cognitive development.
+This stance is central to culturally responsive teaching, not for classroom management purposes, but because educators and leaders understand that the way inequity by design works, it will always find ways to target and undermine diverse students’ cognitive abilities.

-We, like a personal trainer, have to help them improve their learning moves, increase their cognitive stamina, build their background knowledge, and so on.
-We will not accomplish this by solely giving motivational speeches or admonishing them to display more grit by working hard and persevering through the challenges they encounter.
+Similar to a personal trainer, educators and leaders have to help students improve their learning moves, increase their cognitive stamina, build their background knowledge, and so on.
+Educators and leaders will not accomplish this by solely giving motivational speeches or admonishing them to display more grit by working hard and persevering through the challenges they encounter.
 Paul Gorski and a number of other researchers are uncovering the deficit thinking behind some approaches to grit methods in schools (Hammond, 2019).

 The majority of our most vulnerable students (i.e., students of color, ELLs, students with IEPs, and students from low social economic families and communities) have “grit” in abundance.
 We have to affirm it and find ways to leverage it.
 Kathleen Cushman encapsulates this brilliantly in her book, Fires in the Mind (2013), which examines adolescent motivation.
 Instead of theorizing, she asks them.
 She posed the following question to over 200 young people across America, inviting them to become researchers of their own learning: